Wichita Forward

 Mission

-Wichita Forward, a 501(c)(4) non-profit organization, is a non-partisan coalition of business and community leaders whose singular aim is to advocate for ideas that advance the flourishing and prosperity of Wichita.
+Wichita Forward is a non-partisan coalition of business and community leaders whose singular aim is to advocate for ideas that advance the flourishing and prosperity of Wichita.
+Wichita Forward is a 501(c)(4) non-profit organization.

 Origin Story

-Wichita Forward, a unified coalition of business and community leaders, are advocates for a vibrant, prosperous future for every Wichitan.
-Following an insightful Wichita Business Journal Summit this fall, where non-profit, business, community, and civic leaders shared thoughts on our city's boundless potential, a pivotal question ignited our collective spirit: "Is the moment now?"
-By weaving together local insights, national research, and the heartfelt voices of our community, Wichita Forward has forged a bold proposal: a sales tax for the collective good.
+Wichita Forward advocates for a vibrant, prosperous future for every Wichitan.
+This unified coalition of business and community leaders came together around a shared vision of our city’s boundless potential, and a pivotal question ignited us: “Is the moment now?”
+We weaved together local insights, national research, and the heartfelt voices of the community to forge a bold proposal: a sales tax to lower property taxes, advance public safety, and address homelessness.
 We invite you to delve into the research, embrace the vision outlined, and join us in championing this crucial endeavor.
 We firmly believe the future of Wichita rests in the heart and hands of its citizens.
 Thank you for helping us take the first step to move Wichita Forward!

 Proposal

-Wichita Forward invites the community to join an effort to advance a one-cent sales tax referendum.
+Wichita Forward is advancing a one-cent sales tax referendum to support property tax relief, advancements in public safety, and investments to curb homelessness.
 Sunsetting after seven years, the sales tax and all proposed projects it accomplishes would be overseen by an independent citizen oversight committee.
+Download City of Wichita Approved Ballot Language for Ordinance NO. 52-866 1% Sales Tax.

 Oversight and Accountability